bmershon/d3-equidecompose/README.md

 *This library is an active project for [Chris Tralie's](http://ctralie.com) Digital 3D Geometry (MATH 290) course taught at Duke University during Spring 2016.*

 Compute the *[equidecomposition](http://www.ctralie.com/Teaching/COMPSCI290/Lectures/Intro/)* of one polygon into a polygon of equal area.
+A decomposition produces polygons which can be rearranged by rigid translation and rotation to form another polygon.

 #### Triangle to Triangle